Duality for local fields and sheaves on the category of fields: Extensions of algebraic groups as sheaves on the rational etale site

-Since a quasi-algebraic group is the perfection of a smooth algebraic group, and the fppf cohomology with coefficients in a smooth algebraic group agrees with the \'etale cohomology, we have the following.
+Objects of $\Alg / k$ and, more generally, $\Loc \Alg / k$ are perfections of smooth group schemes and hence commutes with filtered direct limits as functors on $k^{\perf}$.
+Since the fppf cohomology with coefficients in a smooth group scheme agrees with the \'etale cohomology (\cite[III, Remark 3.11 (b)]{Mil80}), we have the following.